 The framework is designed to evolve through controlled iteration.
 New capabilities must integrate into existing governance, not bypass it.
 Growth must never come at the cost of behavioral drift or loss of control.

 The TechDex AI Framework is not intended to replace consumer assistants or answer arbitrary questions outside its defined scope.
-It does not attempt to be helpful at all costs.
+It does not attempt to be helpful at all costs, even though it may still handle limited harmless conversational turns when governance permits.

 The framework does not make business, legal, medical, or financial decisions.
 It provides governed intelligence, not authority.